telstra/Programmable-Network-SDK-perl/README.md

 use TelstraTPN::Object::Error74;
 use TelstraTPN::Object::Flavor;
 use TelstraTPN::Object::GlanceImage;
+use TelstraTPN::Object::InventoryDatacenters401Error;
+use TelstraTPN::Object::InventoryDatacentersResponse;
+use TelstraTPN::Object::InventoryEndpointResponse;
+use TelstraTPN::Object::InventoryEndpointsCustomeruuidResponse;
+use TelstraTPN::Object::InventoryLinkRequest;
+use TelstraTPN::Object::InventoryLinkResponse;
+use TelstraTPN::Object::InventoryLinksContractRequest;
+use TelstraTPN::Object::InventoryLinksContractRequest37;
+use TelstraTPN::Object::InventoryLinksContractResponse;
+use TelstraTPN::Object::InventoryLinksContractResponse33;
+use TelstraTPN::Object::InventoryLinksContractResponse38;
+use TelstraTPN::Object::InventoryLinksHistoryResponse;
+use TelstraTPN::Object::InventoryLinksResponse;
+use TelstraTPN::Object::InventoryRegularendpointRequest;
+use TelstraTPN::Object::InventoryRegularendpointResponse;
+use TelstraTPN::Object::InventoryRegularvportRequest;
+use TelstraTPN::Object::InventoryRegularvportResponse;
+use TelstraTPN::Object::InventoryVnfVportRequest;
+use TelstraTPN::Object::InventoryVnfVportResponse;
+use TelstraTPN::Object::InventoryVnfendpointRequest;
+use TelstraTPN::Object::InventoryVnfendpointResponse;
 use TelstraTPN::Object::Link;
 use TelstraTPN::Object::Link66;
+use TelstraTPN::Object::MarketplaceImageResponse;
 use TelstraTPN::Object::Meta;
-use TelstraTPN::Object::Model100AccountResponse;
-use TelstraTPN::Object::Model100AuthGeneratetokenResponse;
-use TelstraTPN::Object::Model100AuthValidatetokenResponse;
-use TelstraTPN::Object::Model100InventoryDatacenters401Error;
-use TelstraTPN::Object::Model100InventoryDatacentersResponse;
-use TelstraTPN::Object::Model100InventoryEndpointResponse;
-use TelstraTPN::Object::Model100InventoryEndpointsCustomeruuidResponse;
-use TelstraTPN::Object::Model100InventoryLinkRequest;
-use TelstraTPN::Object::Model100InventoryLinkResponse;
-use TelstraTPN::Object::Model100InventoryLinksContractRequest;
-use TelstraTPN::Object::Model100InventoryLinksContractRequest37;
-use TelstraTPN::Object::Model100InventoryLinksContractResponse;
-use TelstraTPN::Object::Model100InventoryLinksContractResponse33;
-use TelstraTPN::Object::Model100InventoryLinksContractResponse38;
-use TelstraTPN::Object::Model100InventoryLinksHistoryResponse;
-use TelstraTPN::Object::Model100InventoryLinksResponse;
-use TelstraTPN::Object::Model100InventoryRegularendpointRequest;
-use TelstraTPN::Object::Model100InventoryRegularendpointResponse;
-use TelstraTPN::Object::Model100InventoryRegularvportRequest;
-use TelstraTPN::Object::Model100InventoryRegularvportResponse;
-use TelstraTPN::Object::Model100InventoryVnfVportRequest;
-use TelstraTPN::Object::Model100InventoryVnfVportResponse;
-use TelstraTPN::Object::Model100InventoryVnfendpointRequest;
-use TelstraTPN::Object::Model100InventoryVnfendpointResponse;
-use TelstraTPN::Object::Model100MarketplaceImageResponse;
 use TelstraTPN::Object::Object52;
 use TelstraTPN::Object::Params;
 use TelstraTPN::Object::Params31;